renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ### Check for warnings

-If you have any Warnings or Errors listed, see if you need or want to make any changes to address them.
+If you have any Warnings or Errors listed, see if you need or want to make any changes to fix them.
 Warnings and errors should be fixed on the base branch (e.g. `main`) so that Renovate can recreate its Configure Renovate PR on its next cycle.

 ### Configuration location